srp98/Probability-Related/Structure Learning-Chow_Liu Algorithm/ReadMe.md

 We are assuming the price movements for markets(0, 1, 2, 3) on different days are modelled to be i.i.d (independent and identically distributed) then we implement chow-liu for learning a tree for these 4 markets.

-We then learn the parameters of the tree then inference to get our observations through a sum-product algorithm
+We then learn the parameters of the tree and then inference to get our observations through a sum-product algorithm.